fabiogibson/django-livesync/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Begin by adding ``livesync`` to the ``INSTALLED_APPS`` setting of
 your project.
+By default, the daemon will start watching all your installed apps
+template dirs.
 You can also specify the following additional settings:

 ``LIVE_PORT``
     This is the number of the port on which live server will run.

+``INCLUDED_APPS``
+    This tells django livesync to only watch for changes in apps in this set.

+``EXCLUDED_APPS``
+    This tells django livesync to ignore changes on apps in this set.

 Setup Middleware
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~